waywardphilosopher/parami/content/docs/knowing.md

 My 2023 course for Parami University's first year seminar II

 ## Syllabus Part I

 ### Introduction

 In this first five-week block, we're going to be talking about theories of knowledge, and we will be looking at two texts: Plato's *Theaetetus* and the *Zhuangzi*.

 But first, we should ask: why study these texts at all?
-What relevance could they posibly have for the present day?
+What relevance could they possibly have for the present day?

 Here are two answers to this.
 They are not the only two, but they're enough to get us started...